 Bauer Wurster Hall

-After the founding of the College of Environmental Design (CED), the new entity needed a new home.
-Planning for what would later be named Wurster Hall began in the late 1950s, although the building was not completed until 1964.
+After the founding of the College of Environmental Design in 1959, the new entity needed a new home.
+Planning began in the late 1950s, and the building welcomed its first class of students in 1964.

 For two years, from 1958 to 1960, the architects met with a faculty building committee and Louis DeMonte, the campus architect.
 As many as 20 schemes were developed as departments explored circulation and orientation and quibbled over space allocations and locations, while the different architects argued from their varying perspectives.
 One point of agreement was that the new building should have a courtyard, as a carryover from the cherished courtyard in the “Ark,” the previous architecture building (now North Gate Hall).

-That was where similarities with the old building ended.
-William Wurster wanted the designers to design what he called a ruin, a building that “achieved timelessness through freedom from stylistic quirks.”
-The idea of using concrete reflected both economic realities and aesthetics of the time — the Yale School of Architecture had recently been finished and was also built of concrete.
-While the architects deny they were following any particular style, the building’s design has commonly been labeled Brutalist.
+The building’s stark, austere appearance was intentional.
+Wurster wanted the designers to create what he called a ruin, a building that “achieved timelessness through freedom from stylistic quirks.”
+The bold choice of concrete reflected both economic realities and the modernist aesthetics of the time — for instance, Paul Rudolph’s Yale School of Architecture, also concrete, had recently been finished.